Layne-Huang/PMDM/README.md

 If you want to evaluate a single molecule, use `evaluate_single.py`.

 ### QuickVina2
-First, convert all protein PDB files to PDBQT files using adt envrionment
+First, convert all protein PDB files to PDBQT files using adt envrionment.
 ```bash
 conda activate adt
 prepare_receptor4.py -r {} -o {}